fritzlolpro/user-tool/README.md

 ## Why it looks so
 Cards layout helps to fit in all information I need, it's also pretty flexible scaliable thing.
+It works for small scales of data which are returned by the api.
+For some big amount of users the table layout would fit better.

 ## Code
 All components are in respective files for the sake of clarity and modularity.